 Where can you view the material?

-The legally deposited material is made available at the Royal Danish Library or the Danish Film Institute in accordance with the provisions of the Personal Data Act and the Copyright Act.
+The legally deposited material is made available at Royal Danish Library or the Danish Film Institute in accordance with the provisions of the Personal Data Act and the Copyright Act.

 Of the two copies of a work that are handed in, one copy is a "museum" copy that must be secured for the future, and which can therefore normally only be used in the library's reading room.
 The second is a spare copy.
 The spare copy can usually be borrowed, unless the copyright rules prevent it.